U.S. territorial sovereignty: History

+Occupied territory

+The United States has occupied a number of countries in the Americas throughout its history, a number of European countries and Pacific islands related to World War I and World War II, and Iraq in the 2000s.
+The United States Constitution has not been applied to these jurisdictions, insofar as the Bill of Rights is not enforced by US courts, and these areas have had no voting rights in the federal government.

 Customs territories

 The fifty states, the District of Columbia, and Puerto Rico form the main customs territory of the United States.
 Special rules apply to foreign trade zones in these areas.
 Separate customs territories are formed by American Samoa, Guam, Northern Mariana Islands, the U.S. Minor Outlying Islands, and the U.S. Virgin Islands.